slackapi/template-announcement-approvals/README.md

     - `chat.postMessage` to post messages
     - `users.conversations` to get which channels a user (in this case, bot, is on)
 - Events API `messages.im` to see when a DM message is sent
-- Interactive messages with buttons
+- Block Kit messages with interactive buttons
-- Dialogs API with the dynamic menus
+- Block Kit Modals API with dynamic menus

 ## Setup